Gospel (Christmas Midnight and Dawn): Luke 2:1-14, 15-20

 2:1-3 "register...registration...registered" Romans taxed property and commerce.
 This registration would have connected the property to the legal owner's name.
 Hence, the purpose of the registration was to collect property taxes.

 Historians dispute whether such a registration actually took place.
 Luke, however, wanted to proclaim the Good News, not merely report history.
 He had two themes he wished to advance.
 First, Luke wanted to place God's plan (having Jesus born in Bethlehem to fulfill Scripture) within a historical setting.
 Second, he wanted to contrast two types of kings.
 On the one hand, there was the Caesar who wanted everyone registered so he could enrich himself with taxes on their lands.
 On the other hand, there was the Christ, the Savior of all, who was born within this mass registration.
-One king took with taxes.
-The other king gave as servant among the people.
+One king took taxes.
+The other king gave as a servant among the people.

 2:3 "each into his own city" The city in question referred to the city where one's extended family originated.